steviep42/bios_534/README.md

-# bios_534_2021
+# BIOS 534

 Hello.
-This material is in support of the BIOS 534 class which is being taught in the Spring of 2021.
-More information will follow
+This material is in support of the BIOS 534 class